Georgia Platts is the author of BroadBlogs.

 My expertise lies in the areas of psychology of women and social psychology.

 I first became interested in the issues I talk about here when I started wondering why women so often uphold laws and social norms that oppress them — whether insisting, generally, that they don’t want equality, to upholding specific policies like restrictions on voting or driving, or supporting government control of women’s bodies.
-Or buying into media ideals that tell them they aren’t attractive unless they have a body type that does not exist in nature (skinny with big boobs).
+Or buying into media ideals that tell them they aren’t attractive unless they have a body type that does not exist in nature.

 As I studied more, I learned about how, unconsciously, society gets into our heads.

-And as it turns out, sexim puts a real damper on women’s sexual interest and enjoyment.
+And as it turns out, sexism puts a real damper on women’s sexual interest and enjoyment.

 Hmmmm, sex is socially constructed?